iqqmuT/meeting-countdown-docker/README.md

-# meeting-countdown-docker
-Docker image for building meeting-countdown application.
+# Docker Image for Building meeting-countdown